Top 5 Best Used Cars to buy in 2018

 The most reliable cars.

 In a general rule, I would say German cars Audi, Mercedes, BMW etc often got a very nice driving feel and less big troubles if you are in the range of 2000-2010.
 After around 2010 they tried too much with the environment and they have a lot of faults related to that which could cost you a lot.

-American cars also got good engines if you are looking for a reliable engine.
+- American cars also got good engines if you are looking for a reliable engine.
 The American engines are often not very efficient tho, often big engines with a high consumption.
-The chassis and suspension is often very outdated and far behind from the other vehicles.
+The chassis and suspension are often very outdated and far behind from the other vehicles.